abpframework/abp/docs/en/UI/Blazor/Global-Scripts-Styles.md

 ```

 > There is a BundleContributor class implementing `IBundleContributor` interface coming by default with the startup templates.
 So, most of the time, you don't need to add it manually.

-> Bundle command adds style and script references individually.
-Bundling and minification support will be added to incoming releases.